 Essential Project Elements Eligibility Requirements Performance Metrics Low-Barrier- Maintain as few barriers to entry as possible Safe, Adequate Shelter- Provide a safe physical environment, including access to sleeping space, hygiene amenities, and food items.
-Services- To the extent that funding/capacity allowed, IWES may provide case management and/or housing navigation Category 1 of the HEARTH Act homeless definition; or, Category 4 of the HEARTH Act homeless definition Percent of participant households served will be entered into HMIS, in accordance with the HMIS Policies and Procedures.
+Services- To the extent that funding/capacity allowed, IWES may provide case management and/or housing navigation Category 1 of the homeless definition in Appendix A of this document; or, Category 4 of the homeless definition in Appendix A of this document Category 4 of the homeless definition in Appendix A of this document Percent of participant households served will be entered into HMIS, in accordance with the HMIS Policies and Procedures.
 This metric will apply only if the IWES provider is using HMIS.